MacMannes/stackmob-docs/sdks/js/guides/developer.md

 The <a href="https://developer.stackmob.com/stackmob-js-sdk/api-docs">StackMob JavaScript SDK API Docs</a> are also available for reference.

 # Setup

+## Initializing the JS SDK

 Setup the JS SDK by including the latest <abbr title="StackMob JavaScript SDK">JS SDK</abbr>.
 Check the <a href="https://developer.stackmob.com/stackmob-js-sdk">StackMob JS SDK page</a> for the latest.

 [SCREENSHOT OF DASHBOARD AND KEYS?]